olip-03/olifm-rust/content/pictures/20-02-01 Karri Valley Waterfall.md

 ---
 ![[Img4.jpg]]

-No post-processing is ever done on these photos yet some still come out looking quite surreal.
-I really love the colours in this one, perhaps that's just me.

 Definitely taken at the start of 2020 but I have no idea what month or what day.
 Another one from a while ago.